-Joshua Blank – Adjunct Professor (IP Job Track – Media & Entertainment)
+Joshua Blank – IP Professional Practice - Media & Entertainment

 Joshua Blank works as in-house counsel to the media company UBM LLC, and its affiliated companies, where he specializes in intellectual property law and commercial transactional work.
 Prior to joining UBM, Josh was in-house counsel to the advertising agency Saatchi & Saatchi.
 Josh is a graduate of Vassar College and New York Law School.